Insurance FAQ: Farm

 +

 Determining the optimal crop insurance coverage requires balancing protection against potential losses with premium costs.
 As a starting point, we recommend calculating your production costs per acre, including inputs like seed, fertilizer, chemicals, and labour.
-This baseline ensures that, at minimum, your coverage can help recover your investment if crop failure occurs.
+This baseline ensures that, at a minimum, your coverage can help recover your investment if crop failure occurs.

 Next, consider your historical yields and their variability.
 Saskatchewan’s challenging climate means that yield fluctuations are common, so examining several years of production data helps establish realistic coverage expectations.
 Many farmers choose coverage levels that protect 70-85% of their expected revenue, finding this range balances premium costs with meaningful protection.